openai/openai-python/README.md

 ```

 The async client uses the exact same interface.
 If you pass a [`PathLike`](https://docs.python.org/3/library/os.html#os.PathLike) instance, the file contents will be read asynchronously automatically.

+You can upload files directly to the API, which can be used for things like fine-tuning models.
+It's like uploading a document to a website so that the site can use the information in the document.
+In this example:

+1. We import the `Path` class to work with file paths easily.
+2. We create an OpenAI client.
+3. We use the `files.create` method to upload a file.
+4. We specify the file path and its purpose (in this case, for fine-tuning a model).

+This is useful when you need to provide large amounts of data to the AI, such as training data for customizing models.

 ## Handling errors